LonelyTower2021/Calculator/pseudo.md

 User clicks on Math Operator Button
     Click event fired for Button
     Get operator value of button from event
-    If top value of User Input container is Integer and the Operator flag is False Store math operator into User Input container Update display with User Input container values If the top value is a Integer and the Operator flag is True
+    If Operator flag is False
+        Store math operator into User Input container Update display with User Input container values If the top value is a Integer and the Operator flag is True